TSC Behind The Decks | AND.ID

 Born and raised in Thessaloniki, Greece, Andreas Dimitriadis known in the music world as AND.ID, was surrounded by music from an early age through his father’s love for music.
 He applied his musical training to a variety of outlets, from jamming in local Greek bands, to producing tracks and scores for short films.
 AND.ID’s first release was on Thinner, back in 2003, with being only the beginning for him.
 His full length album ‘Eternal Return’ was released in 2013 on Mobilee, re-introducing himself as he digs deep into his musical roots and depicts his world in newly composed melodies.

 Today AND.ID is touring and traveling for his unique live show across the globe taking him to places like, South and North America, Australia, and legendary clubs and festivals like, Fabric, Panorama Bar, Watergate, Sonar, Nuits Sonores, Monegros and Reworks Festival.
-Whether it’s house or techno, melodic or organic, percussive grooves, or rough and edgy snares, one thing is certain: whether on deck live or playing records, AND.ID delivers.
+Whether it’s house or techno, melodic or organic, percussive grooves, or rough and edgy snares, one thing is certain, AND.ID delivers.

 Hello Andreas, pleasure to have such a talented artist on our ‘Behind The Decks’ interview series.
 As far as I know you are touring the US at the moment, how is that going for you so far?

 Hello Philip and thank you for inviting me to this interview.
 I have been on tour in central America earlier this year and played couple of shows in Costa Rica and Guatemala.
 It was my first time visiting those countries, I had very good gigs and enjoyed my short time there.